Adit1414/AP-Assignment2-2023051/README.md

     - Students can provide feedback after completing a course using the addFeedback method in the Student class.
     - The Feedback class is designed to accept any type of feedback, which is added to the course's feedbackList.
     - Professors can view all feedback provided by students for their courses.
+    - Feedbacks are anonymous

 ### Key Classes
-- Feedback<T>: A generic class to store feedback.
+- Feedback: A generic class to store feedback.
 - Student: A class where students can add feedback on completed courses.
 - Course: Stores the feedback associated with each course.

 ---

-## 2. Enhanced User Role Management with Object Class (20 marks)
+## 2. Enhanced User Role Management with Object Class

 ### Concept
-*Object-Oriented Programming* and *Inheritance* are used to introduce a new role: the *Teaching Assistant (TA)*, which extends the Student class with additional functionalities.
+*Object-Oriented Programming* and *Inheritance* are used to introduce a new role: the *TA (Teaching Assistant)*, which extends the Student class with additional functionalities.

 ### Solution
 - *TA Class*: